2019 Alaska mid-air collision: Aircraft and crew

 The first accident aircraft was a de Havilland Canada DHC-2 Beaver floatplane, Federal Aviation Administration (FAA) aircraft registration number N952DB, serial number 237, owned and operated by Mountain Air Service LLC since 2012.
 It was manufactured in 1951, was equipped with Edo floats, and had 16,452 total flight hours at the time of its most recent annual inspection in on April 16, 2019.

 The second accident aircraft was a de Havilland Canada DHC-3 Turbine Otter floatplane, FAA number N959PA, serial number 159, manufactured in 1956, owned by Pantechnicon Aviation Ltd. since 2012, and operated by Taquan Air since 2016.
 It was also equipped with Edo floats, and had logged 30,297 hours of operation at its last annual inspection on April 30, 2019.

-Both aircraft were conducting local sightseeing flights of the Misty Fjords National Monument area for the benefit of passengers of a Princess Cruises cruise ship docked in Ketchikan, Alaska and were operating under the provisions of 14 CFR Part 135 as on-demand sightseeing flights under visual flight rules (VFR).
+Both aircraft were conducting local sightseeing flights of the Misty Fjords National Monument area for the benefit of passengers of a Princess Cruises cruise ship docked in Ketchikan, Alaska, and were operating under the provisions of 14 CFR Part 135 as on-demand sightseeing flights under visual flight rules (VFR).
 Neither aircraft carried, nor was required to carry, a cockpit voice recorder or flight data recorder.

-The DHC-2 pilot was 46 years old and held a commercial pilot certificate and a flight instructor certificate, ratings for seaplanes with single or multiple engines, and a valid second-class medical certificate with no limitations.
+The DHC-2 pilot was identified as 46-year-old Randy Sullivan.
+He held a commercial pilot certificate and a flight instructor certificate, ratings for seaplanes with single or multiple engines, and a valid second-class medical certificate with no limitations.
 His personal flight records could not be located but he had reported around 11,000 flight hours during his last medical exam.
 He was the owner and sole pilot for Mountain Air Service.

-The DHC-3 pilot was 60 years old and held an airline transport pilot certificate and a flight instructor certificate, a rating for single-engine seaplanes, and a valid first-class medical certificate with a limitation requiring corrective lenses.
+The DHC-3 pilot was identified as 60-year-old Lou Beck.
+He held an airline transport pilot certificate and a flight instructor certificate, a rating for single-engine seaplanes, and a valid first-class medical certificate with a limitation requiring corrective lenses.
 He had been hired by Taquan Air in 2018 and flew for the airline primarily during the summer months.
 According to Taquan records, he had about 25,000 flight hours, with about 15,000 hours as pilot-in-command.